Project-OSRM/osrm-backend/docs/http.md

 ### Trip service

-The trip plugin solves the Traveling Salesman Problem using a greedy heuristic (farthest-insertion algorithm).
+The trip plugin solves the Traveling Salesman Problem using a greedy heuristic (farthest-insertion algorithm) for 10 or more waypoints and uses brute force for less than 10 waypoints.
 The returned path does not have to be the fastest path, as TSP is NP-hard it is only an approximation.
 Note that if the input coordinates can not be joined by a single trip (e.g. the coordinates are on several disconnected islands) multiple trips for each connected component are returned.